stevenhuang010/Interactive-Sudoku-Solver/README.md

   <img src = "https://user-images.githubusercontent.com/63945057/88468310-5eda4300-ce96-11ea-8ce8-4e3d59d4727c.gif" width = 259 height = 300>
 </p>

 - The Finish Animation button can be selected so that the backtracking animation from the Solve with Backtracking button ends instantly and the board is immediately solved.
-This button is intended to be used when the backtracking animation takes a long amount of time because a Sudoku puzzle is particularly difficult.
+This button is intended to be used when the backtracking animation takes a long amount of time because a Sudoku puzzle is particularly difficult for the backtracking algorithm to solve.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/88468319-8c26f100-ce96-11ea-8bf0-5885e15ec023.gif" width = 259 height = 300>